-We know no two women are alike in their birth preferences or how their birth happens.
-Choices, biology, and desires all come together to make a unique experience.
-In the same way, each doula or doula group comes with their own unique set of skills, talents, organization, and ideals.
-Just as no two women will experience birth the same, no two doulas will provide the same doula care, which allows us to market beyond simple price wars (which is not an effective way of marketing anyways), market to our strengths, and allow other doulas to market to their strengths.
-Market economics then determines the price.
-If price is not what drives the value of a doula, then what are things you can market that are unique to you.
+No two clients are alike in their birth preferences or how their birth unfolds.
+Choices, biology, and personal desires all come together to make a unique experience.
+In the same way, each doula, or doula group, comes with their own unique set of skills, talents, organization, and ideals.
+Just as no two people will experience birth the same, no two doulas will provide the same doula care.
+This allows us to look beyond simple price wars (which is not an effective way of marketing anyway), market to our strengths, and allow other doulas to market to their strengths.
+Market economics then determine the price.
+If price is not what drives the value of a doula, then it is time to brainstorm features you can market which are unique to you.

-Below are ideas of what women may want and what you may market as unique to you.
+Below are ideas of what clients may want and what you may market as unique to you.

-- The size of your doula group.
-Different sizes of groups may appeal to different women.
-As a single doula, or partnership, you get to know your client’s preferences well, and you guarantee your client she will get the doula she wants and knows.
-A larger group, though, offers the ability to provide many services which may appeal to a larger number of women.
-It also provides the reassurance your client will not have to worry about a doula being there for her birth, and that she will always have a doula that gets rest and is ready to help.
+Different sizes of groups may appeal to different people.
+As a single doula, or partnership, you get to know your client’s preferences well, and you guarantee your client will get the doula they want and know.
+However, a larger group offers the ability to provide many services.
+This may appeal to a larger number of clientele.
+It also provides the assurance that there will always be a doula available for the birth who is rested and ready to help.

-- Reputation.
-You may be well known in the area, have a specific educational background, have a good relationship with the local hospital, or be more supportive of controversial birth choices (ie. unassisted childbirth).
+You may be well known in the area, hold a specific educational background, maintain a good relationship with the local hospital, or be uniquely supportive of controversial birth choices (ie. unassisted childbirth).

 All of these things can help you say goodbye to placing your value on the price you charge, and help others see your value, too.

 Wasserman, Elizabeth.
 (2009).
 How to price business services.
 Inc.com: Retrieved online: December 17, 2016